 SMB Transformation Project of the Year

-Ethiopian Pharmaceutical Supply Service (EPSS) won for its digital transformation of Ethiopia’s pharmaceutical supply chain, replacing fragmented systems with a coordinated, data-driven platform.
+The Ethiopian Pharmaceutical Supply Service (EPSS) won for its digital transformation of Ethiopia’s pharmaceutical supply chain, replacing fragmented systems with a coordinated, data-driven platform.
 The initiative improved visibility into inventory, demand, and distribution, strengthening access to essential medicines across the country.
-Judges focused on the scale and societal impact of the project, particularly its role in improving access to essential medicines across a national system.

 Venture was recognized for its work with Biffa, aligning operational improvements with sustainability goals through better visibility, coordination, and process standardization.
-Judges emphasized the clarity of outcomes and the alignment between operational improvements and sustainability goals.
+In the webinar, Rob Mathieson, Co-Founder and Consulting Director at Venture, said Biffa had been operating on a mainframe system that went live in 1992, with complex financial processing across 70 legal entities.

 Analysis

-What this means: Transformation strategy is expanding beyond operational efficiency into societal and environmental impact.
-For SMB leaders, transformation executives, and ERP partners, the implication is projects will increasingly be evaluated on how they align technology investments with broader outcomes, including sustainability and public impact.
+What this means: Transformation strategy goes beyond efficiency into societal, environmental, and public-service outcomes.
+EPSS shows how ERP-led transformation can support national health infrastructure, while Venture’s Biffa project shows how modernization can strengthen sustainability and financial control.
 In 2026, SMB transformation entries will be judged less on organizational size and more on ambition, execution quality, and broader business or societal impact.

 Large Enterprise Transformation Project of the Year